Call us now:

 What is the use of the certificate of incorporation in audits or inspections?

-The certificate of incorporation plays a crucial role in the company’s day-to-day operations and is often required during official procedures.
-In the context of tax audits by the Revenue Department, the certificate serves as proof of the company’s legal status and its compliance with registration obligations.
-Similarly, when applying for or renewing work permits and visas for foreign employees, Thai immigration authorities require a certified copy of the certificate to verify the company’s existence and structure.
+The certificate of incorporation is essential for day-to-day operations and often required during official procedures.
+In tax audits, it proves the company’s legal status and registration compliance.
+When applying for or renewing work permits and visas for foreign employees, Thai immigration authorities require a certified copy to verify the company’s existence.

 Conclusion